RetroReversing/retroReversing/pages/wii/WiiDiagnosticDisc.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/mddlwin</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains the source code and executable for a Windows GUI program called MDDLWin.
+ This folder contains the source code and a pre-compiled executable for a Windows GUI program called MDDLWin.

+MDDLWin is a tool to make it easier to manage all the different tests that will be executed in the DIAG tool on the Wii.

+Each test has its own compiled ELF that will be executed on the console along with some meta data such as the test name, a description and a unique 2 byte ID.

+The main window is split into 3 top sections:
+* **DIAG** - Lists all the tests along with their 2 byte unique ID
+* **GROUP** - You can group multiple DIAGs together by dragging and dropping from DIAG to GROUP
+* **MASTER** - You can drag and drop items from either the DIAG or GROUP lists here and only these tests will be written to DVD root.

+Under the DIAG list there is a bunch of toggle buttons such as **GEKKO** these filter the DIAG list to only include the category of tests that have been toggled.
   </div>
 </section>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">MddlWin - A Windows GUI created by Nintendo to organise which tests will be written to the Wii/Gamecube Diagnostic Disc.
+Each test is its own ELF file that tests a specific part of the hardware. <a href="https://t.co/dnLAUO4CN3">pic.twitter.com/dnLAUO4CN3</a></p>&mdash; 🕹 RetroReversing.com - Reverse Retro Games 🕹 (@RetroReversing) <a href="https://twitter.com/RetroReversing/status/1419260438810877960?ref_src=twsrc%5Etfw">July 25, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 File Name | Extension | Description
 ---|---|---
-MDDLWin_manual.jp | .doc |
-TFileStream2 | .cpp, .h |
-Unit1 | .cpp, .dfm, .h |
-makedol | .c, .h |
-mddl | .bpr, .cpp, .res |
-mddlwin | .exe | Pre-compiled executable of the tool for Windows
+MDDLWin_manual.jp | .doc | Japanese manual giving brief introduction to the interface TFileStream2 | .cpp, .h | Implementation of a simple file stream, to read bytes line by line Unit1 | .cpp, .dfm, .h | Implementation of the GUI (TForm1) such as tree view drag and drop and loading MDL files makedol | .c, .h | The source code for the makedol tool that converts ELF to DOL format mddl | .bpr, .cpp, .res | Just contains the **WinMain** to create the Unit1 form, standard template from Borland C++ Builder mddlwin | .exe | Pre-compiled executable of the tool for Windows

+The project was written using Borland C++ Builder and if you have the IDE you can open the project file **mddl.bpr**.

+The **Unit1.dfm** file can be edited in C++ Builder as it contains the layout of the main Form.
+The implementation that goes along with the form is **Unit1.cpp** and has the code for loading the MDL file and populating the form.

+The code for Unit1 is fairly standard C++ Builder code so it might not be particularly interesting to you, unless you are interested in the MDL format.

+What is more interesting the reverse engineers is the source code for the **makedol** tool which is contained in **makedol.c**.
+This tool converts compiled ELF files into the Gamecube/Wii executable Dolphin file.
+This can be worth a read if you have ever wondered about the difference between .DOL and .ELF files.

+If you are interested in the DOL format, it is partly documented in this WiiBrew page: [DOL - WiiBrew](https://wiibrew.org/wiki/DOL)

 <div class="rr-source-code-title">Code Files</div><section class="rr-main-cards">
   <div class="rr-file-card">